ZY-Ang/gobear-tech-challenge/README.md

 Important changes to core code - flask application can't create new note without creating a pad first.
 I would probably fix the ORM-MySQL bindings if I don't have the time constraints.
-The database is publicly accessible from the internet but should work even without the `PubliclyAccessible` field set to `false` in `/arch/database/serverless.yml` as all resources are running within the same VPC.
-Only check if the security groups are configured correctly.
+The database is publicly accessible from the internet.
+The `PubliclyAccessible` field set to `true` in `/arch/database/serverless.yml` as the docker build environment is outside of the AWS VPC.
+The file `dbingress.js` contains a script to automatically open up traffic on port 3306 in the default VPC's security group for the specified `$AWS_REGION`.

 ## Application